puppetlabs-toy-chest/puppetlabs-aws/README.md

 *Optional* A list of domain name servers to use for the DHCP options set.
 Accepts an array of domain server names.

 #####`ntp_servers
 *Optional* A list of NTP servers to use for the DHCP options set.
-Accepts an array of ???
+Accepts an array of NTP server names.

 #####`netbios_name_servers`
 *Optional* A list of netbios name servers to use for the DHCP options set.
 Accepts an array.